Zeyad-Diaa12/Bug-Tracking-System/README.md

 Admin:-
 ------------------
-        - Admin can add new member, with different roles (admin,pm,developer,tester), to the system .
+        - Admin can add new member, with different roles (admin,pm,developer,tester), to the system.

         - Admin can update data of existing members with different roles (admin,pm,developer,tester).